Episode 10: We Don't Have To Be Exactly Alike Anymore

 "Being a female leader in a male-dominated industry was more pronounced 15 years ago than it is today...
 I’m not the novelty anymore.
 I’m just a person who’s in business, and I love that." - Kim Barnes

 According to Kim Barnes, the future for female entrepreneurs is brighter than ever.

 Kim attributes much of her success to the open minds of the executives above her.
-Between all-nighters at the bank to conventions where she is the only woman in the room, Kim's predecessors have every faith in her.
-Through teary-eyes Kim discusses the support that she receives from them, and how she hopes to spread that kind of motivation to women who need it.
+Between all-nighters at the bank to conventions where she is the only woman in the room, Kim's predecessors have every bit of faith in her.
+Through teary-eyes Kim discusses the support that she receives from them and how she hopes to spread that kind of motivation to women who need it.

 Give it a listen: